 Eat your greens!
 Now is not the time to deprioritize your food.
 I know you’re busy, I am too, but don’t compromise your immunity by eating refined carbohydrates and loading up on alcohol because the stress of corona chaos is driving you to drink.
 Eat more vegetables, natural fruits, whole grains, (i.e.) more whole foods.
 The best way to do this is to prepare your food at home.
 I know we are often rushing and need food quick, but slow down enough to take some time to plan in advance.
 Be proactive about what you put in your mouth.

 Focus on your gut.
 A significant portion of your immune system is in your GI tract.
 Fiber is going to be really important here.
 In particular, soluble fiber.
 Soluble fiber, the part of dietary fiber that dissolves in water, is mostly prebiotic.
 Prebiotics feed the healthy bacteria in the gut and improve your immune system.
 And if you follow way #2, eat your greens, you are well on your way to achieving that fiber goal of about 25 grams for women and almost 40 grams for men.
-And if you’re struggling in your fiber intake, there’s always psyllium husk fiber supplement powder, here’s the one I use.
+And if you’re struggling with your fiber intake, there’s always psyllium husk fiber supplement powder to provide that additional support.
 I add a scoop of fiber to my morning smoothies.

 Nix the coffee and opt for anti-inflammatory and antimicrobial teas.
 Think ginger, cayenne, turmeric.
 My favorite is cinnamon turmeric lattes.
 Cinnamon for balancing blood sugar and turmeric for anti-inflammation and antimicrobial properties.

-Now don’t get me wrong, people can over supplement, so it’s important that vitamins can be customized to what you need.
-That’s why I use customized vitamin packs in my online programs and recommend supplements based on what people need for their unique circumstances.
-I do, however, always advocate for a high-quality multivitamin which gives you the basics, everything else is an optimizer.
+Now don’t get me wrong, people can over-supplement, so it’s important that vitamins can be customized to what you need.
+That’s why I support women with customized packs and make supplement recommendations based on what people need for their unique circumstances.
+I do, however, always advocate for a high-quality multivitamin that gives you the basics, everything else is an optimizer.
 So there’s minimal good health and optimal health.
 You get to decide which one you want.